HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 With captivating outdoor sports to take part in during the winter months like skiing, snowboarding, and bobsledding – as well as lush hiking trails that are ideal for an alpine escape come summertime – there’s something here for everyone all year round.

-ℹ️ If your travels take you to this special area from mid-May to mid-October, plan for two nights and get ready for the best transportation setup ever – totally free public transport plus access to all 13 cable cars.
-That’s what we call living life in luxury!
+ℹ️ If your travels take you to this special area from mid-May to mid-October, plan for a minimum of two nights and get ready for the best transportation setup ever – totally free public transport plus access to all 13 cable cars!

 🛏️ WHERE TO STAY IN ST.MORITZ